Ana's Homepage Cuba view

 Anamaria Costache

 Hi there!
 I am an associate professor at NTNU.
 Previously, I was a part-time employee at Intel.
 Before that, I was a postdoc at the ISG group at RHUL, working with Martin Albrecht and Rachel Player.
 Before that, I worked as a Research Scientist at Intel AI Research in San Diego.
 I completed my PhD at Bristol University, under the supervision of Nigel Smart.
-I am interested in privacy-preserving machine learning, fully homomorphic encryption and more broadly, computing on encrypted data, lattice-based and post-quantum cryptography.
-My research is in part sponsored by Intel.
+I am interested in all aspects of fully homomorphic encryption and more broadly, computing on encrypted data, privacy-preserving machine learning, lattice-based and post-quantum cryptography.
+My research has been in part sponsored by Intel.
 You can contact me at anamaria.costache1992@gmail.com .

 I completed my undergraduate and Masters degree at Warwick University, where I studied number theory with a focus on algebraic number theory.
 My final year dissertation was on Brauer Groups.